edgeworx/docs/README.md

 This results in path `/doc/how-to-get-started`.

-Relatedly you can also set one or more aliases in the front matter.
+Relatedly, you can also set one or more aliases in the front matter.
 An alias is a full path which will be redirected to the current content.

 ```markdown